tintamaria95/CocoriGo/README.md

 # CocoriGo

-Work on an AI Optimized architecture for a next move forecasting in the game of Go.
+Work on an **Keras model optimized architecture** for a next move forecasting in the game of Go.
+It is based on data of real Go games provided by our teacher **Tristan Cazenave**.

+Study summarized in the **report.pdf file**.